harden/blackoutjs/README.md

 # setup quick (with git)
-- open cmd (must have GitHub Dekstop insallled) type git clone https://github.com/grapheetee/blackout.js
+- open cmd (must have GitHub Desktop installed) type git clone https://github.com/grapheetee/blackout.js
 - edit the config.json file with any text editor, and input your bot's token in the field provided.
 - install node.js(https://nodejs.org/en/) the do the following in a cmd window
       - npm install discord.js@latest
        -node index.js (be in navigated to the folder index.js is in)
-        - tip: use nodemon if you want the bot to restart everytime you control + S, this reloads the project and adds           your changes.
+        - tip: use nodemon(https://nodemon.io/) if you want the bot to restart everytime you control + S, this reloads the project and adds           your changes.

 # set up longer (without git)